Cerebral Palsy

 Many parents want to know what to expect at each age.
 Having this information helps you spot concerns early.

-You might notice your baby has poor head control or stiff limbs.
+At this age, you might notice your baby has poor head control or stiff limbs.
 They may not roll over or move in a balanced, symmetrical way as expected.

-Developmental delays are often clearer.
+By the age of 1, developmental delays are often clearer.
 Your child may not be sitting alone, crawling, or moving in a coordinated way.

-Motor delays are more obvious.
+At two years, motor delays are more obvious.
 Your child may have trouble walking or walk unusually.
 Speech and coordination may also be affected.

 Tracking your child’s development at each age helps you notice concerns early and get support quickly.